* openssl req -newkey rsa:2048 -nodes -keyout myCompany.key -out myCompany.csr

 Monday, December 16, 2019

-Display all dataframe lines in python
+Display all dataframe lines in ipython / jupyter notebook

 import pandas as pd